 Clockwork Prince shows us readers how while Tessa very much may always have a thing to that of attraction --naturally-- to Will, she has now started to develop feelings for Jem which really are much stronger than she'd ever believe possible.
 While before loved Jem for being beautiful and sensitive in Clockwork Angel it now gets cemented further.
 No, didn't like Will at all before and now with more Jem there is certain inclination to a certain direction with Clockwork Prince.
 Yet you still get to see why Will is the way he is.
 Though found his arrogant attitude infuriating there's now an open channel to understanding him better.
 So when Tessa and Jem come along to be more obvious then you do feel terrible for him.

 “Will,” she said in surprise, but he was pinning her to the wal with his body, his hands sliding up her shoulders, into her damp hair, his mouth sudden and hot on hers.
 She fel and spun and drowned in the kiss; his lips were soft and his body was hard against her, and he tasted like rain.

 Heat spread through the pit of her stomach as his mouth moved urgently on hers, wiling her response.

 Jem’s face flashed against the back of her closed eyelids.
 She put her hands flat against Will’s chest and shoved him away from her, as hard as she could.
 Her breath came out on a violent exhalation: “No.”

 Towards the end of Clockwork Prince we see that Jem felt that way toward her too for a while now that he announced in the final pages.
 Everyone in the London Institute finds very surprising including Will.
 The second in the Clockwork Prince was perfect in every way from Clockwork Angel.
 It was always driven by strong suspense and intrigue.
-The romance was handled so well.
-Just getting back to the world of the Shadowhunters is amazing.
+The romance was handled so well and just getting back to the world of the Shadowhunters is amazing.

 Overall: Amazing read!